masif2002/AZ-900-notes/README.md

 ### Service Trust Portal
 * Centralized repository for all the compliance artefacts by Azure

+### Microsoft Defender
 * Microsoft Defender is a paid service provided by Azure for security protection of cloud services

 ## Azure Arc
-* Azure Arc is a service that allows you to manage resources running on on-premised and multi-cloud.
+* Azure Arc is a service that allows you to manage resources running on on-premises and multi-cloud.
 It is basically a unified view of all the resources that you are using

 ## Azure Resource Manager (ARM)
 * Azure Resource Manager is what you interact with behind the hood when creating resources in the Console or CLI, powershell or anything ...
 ![](img/arm.png)

 * You can create ARM templates and deploy those ARM templates to create Resources (more like Infrastrcture as a Code)

+## Other Services
+### Azure Advisor
+* Analyzes all your resources and provides recommendations that you can do to save costs, minimize vulnerabilities and so on ...

+### Azure Service Health
+* Used to alert overall health and wellbeing of Azure Datacenters, Regions if you're resources are present in any one of those regions

+### Azure Monitor
+* Allows you to monitor all Azure Resources in one place
+* **Diagnostic settings** in many Azure resources allows you to collect, export, query and view logs in Azure Monitor
+* **Workbooks** in Azure Monitor allows you to create and manage a visual reports of your own metrics